 4. Exterior lighting shall be shielded so as not to project beyond the lot lines.

 5. No new impervious surfaces allowed for driveways and parking areas except on slopes of 8% or more.

+6. Building materials shall be compatible with environmental concerns.

-B. Height Limitations Permitted heights for structures in the Squibnocket Pond District shall be the same as those in the Coastal District.
-By Special Permit of the Board of Appeals, the height of a dwelling with a gabled roof may be increased to 24 feet if the conditions stated in Section 6.3 of the Zoning Bylaws are satisfied.
+B. Height Limitations Permitted heights for structures in the Squibnocket Pond District shall be the same as those in the Coastal District (11.6.A.2.c.ii for Shore Zone and A.6.A.2.d for Inland Zone).By Special Permit of the Board of Appeals, the height of a dwelling with a gabled roof may be increased to 24 feet if the conditions stated in Section 6.3 of the Zoning Bylaws are satisfied.
+The height of a non-habitable accessory structure shall adhere to the limits of 11.6.A.2.d.1.
+In wooded terrain, such structure shall not exceed the height of the surrounding trees.
+Terrain shall be considered wooded if mature trees cover approximately 70% of the area and have existed there for 5 years or more.

 C. Septic Systems Septic Systems shall be set back 500 feet from Squibnocket Pond, 200 feet from any other wetland, stream or pond which drains to Squibnocket Pond.
 Septic systems require a vertical separation from groundwater of six feet.
 The Board of Health may grant a variance from these requirements where the physical characteristics of the property cause substantial hardship, as defined in Section 10 of the Zoning Act, Massachusetts General Laws, Chapter 40A.